 CBS Television City

-Good news!
-On June 26, 2018, the Los Angeles City Council voted in full support and declared CBS Television City a Historic-Cultural Monument (HCM).
-We’re excited about this step forward – we’ve worked very closely with CBS on this nomination, and their leadership is in full support.
+The Conservancy worked very closely with CBS on the HCM nomination, and their leadership came out in full support.
 Thank you to all who supported this effort, especially Councilmember David Ryu!

 Opened in 1952 at the southeast corner of Beverly Boulevard and Fairfax Avenue, CBS Television City is the first large-scale facility designed specifically for television production in the United States.
 CBS hired the local architecture firm Pereira & Luckman, with Gin Wong serving as lead designer, to design its new headquarters, which contained soundstages, studios, editing rooms, offices, rehearsal halls, shops, and storage.
 On the interior, flexibility was key: studio walls, and even some exterior walls, could be moved and rearranged to accommodate the needs of specific productions.